-In February of this year, Apple introduced a new connection interface with its updated Macbook Pro lineup, Thunderbolt.
+In February of 2011, Apple introduced a new connection interface with its updated Macbook Pro lineup—Thunderbolt.
 Designed in conjunction with Intel, Thunderbolt supports throughput of 10.0Gbps.
-In addition, you can daisy-chain up to seven devices from a single Thunderbolt port.
-Currently, the available Thunderbolt-ready devices include the Apple Thunderbolt Display as well as a few external hard drives and video capture devices.
+In addition, you can daisy chain up to seven devices from a single Thunderbolt port.
+Currently, the available Thunderbolt-ready devices include the Apple Thunderbolt Display as well as several external hard drives and video capture devices.

 Flash Memory Devices

 For secure and highly portable data transfer and storage, there are a number of flash memory devices available today.
 Unlike an internal or external hard disk drive, flash-based devices store data on a chip instead of writing data to and reading it from a “platter.”
 The lack of moving parts makes flash memory much more durable.
 In addition, flash memory devices require very little power to operate, so they do not require their own power source.